kit-data-manager/metadata-editor/README.md

 Metadata Editor
 ===============

 The Metadata Editor is a JavaScript library allowing to generate web forms and validate metadata in an intuitive and generic way with the help of [JSON Form Library](https://github.com/jsonform/jsonform/wiki).
-Moreover, it enables to list various resources given by the user as a JSON object.
-In addition, the editor offers the possibility to the developer to add different icons in order to perform CRUD (Create, Read, Update, Delete) operations.
-In order to support the JSON Schema draft-2019-09, [Ajv JSON Schema Validator](https://ajv.js.org/) has been integrated in the JSON Form Library.
+Moreover, it enables to list various resources given by the user as a JSON object or fetched from a remote service making use of the [Tabulator Library](http://tabulator.info/).
+To interact with the data, different operations can be optionally defined and associated with callback functions.
+In order to support newer JSON schema specifications, [Ajv JSON Schema Validator](https://ajv.js.org/) has been integrated in the JSON Form Library.

 Objectives
 ----------